 While at Cal Poly, don't waste the privileged years you will have at this highly selective university.
 I pledge to help all hardworking, serious and dedicated students in my class/es.

-How, for example, to understand the current political volatility in France?
+How, for example, to understand the political volatility in France or around the world?
 Are concepts like "trust," "optimism," and "fidelity" overrated?
 What is "liberty"?
 What is the role of the "past" in the "present"?
 How to make progress in one's personal and/or professional life without "lying"?
 And how does studying French help one better understand phenomena and events in one's own country and/or other countries?
-All nine interdisciplinary courses I will offer during 2025-26 will provide students tools to posit answer/s to these and other key questions:
+All the interdisciplinary courses I offer will provide students tools to posit answer/s to these and other key questions.

 WINTER 2026